 - Access to education

-As part of the School Psychology program, you will work closely with community partners including Iowa schools and AEAs, the Belin-Blank Center, and the University of Iowa Hospitals and Clinics.
+As part of the School Psychology program, you will work closely with community partners including Iowa schools and AEAs, the Belin-Blank Center, the University of Iowa Hospitals and Clinics, and the Scanlan Center for School Mental Health.
 You will also work collaboratively across College of Education programs, learning and researching alongside Counseling Psychology, Rehabilitation and Counseling Education, and Special Education graduate students.

 UI Health Care is Iowa’s only comprehensive academic medical center.
 This includes an adult tertiary care hospital and children’s hospital, and a network of 200-plus outreach clinics and programs.